syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotClient/OLAP-Client-Exporting.md

 ## Exporting Customization

-You can add title and description to the exporting document by using title and description property obtained in the "beforeExport" event.
+You can add title and description to the exporting document by using title and description property obtained in the "BeforeExport" event.

 {% highlight cshtml %}